vertexproject/synapse/docs/synapse/devopsguide.rst

     2023-03-08 17:29:21,174 [DEBUG] Connected to remote jsonstor aha://jsonstor... [cortex.py:onlink:MainThread:MainProcess]

 CLI Tooling Example
 +++++++++++++++++++

 Synapse services and tooling assumes that IP and Port combinations registered with the AHA service are reachable.
 This example shows a way to connect to the Cortex from **outside** of the Kubernetes cluster without resolving service information via Aha.
-Communication inside of the cluster does not need to go through these steps.
-It does assume that your local environment has the Python synapse package available.
+Communication between services inside of the cluster does not need to go through these steps.
+These does assume that your local environment has the Python synapse package available.

 First add a user to the Cortex: